zertan/chesso/README.md

 # Chesso Attack Board

-A minimalist chess experience focused entirely on control.
-Pieces stay hidden while their attack paths paint the board, letting you explore pressure, overlaps, and heat on every square.
+A minimalist chess experience that foregrounds control.
+Small, shaded pieces sit on top of tinted attack maps so you can see both the position and the pressure on every square at a glance.

 ## Running
 Open `index.html` in your browser.
 No build tools required.

 ## Playing
-- Click any square to reveal what piece (if any) occupies it and show its legal moves.
-- Click a highlighted destination to move the hidden piece; the attack shading updates instantly.
+- Click your piece, then click any highlighted destination to move it.
+- The black side auto-plays with a simple capture-seeking AI after each of your moves.
-- Use **Undo** to step back or **New Game** to reset the position.
+- Use **Undo** to step back (it undoes your move and the AI reply) or **New Game** to reset the position.

 Color legend:
 - Pink/red tint: squares controlled by White.
 - Blue tint: squares controlled by Black.
 - Purple tint: overlapping control from both sides.
 - Deeper shading means multiple pieces aim at the same square.
+- Number tags show how many pieces (from either side) currently attack each square.